hyphz/StrikeGen/data/texts.md

 expend the power.
 If you use a summoning power several times by this method, you do not resummon the creature; the existing summoned creature is the source.
 If the summoned creature is Taken Out, you cannot use the summoning power even if it is not expended.
+@@Multi-RoleShapechanger
+When you use a Transformation Power, you take on the Role associated with that form.
+You may use only one Role Encounter power of each level per combat, even if you take on multiple forms.